spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/feature-howtos/data-imports/howto-import-warehouse-data.md

     link: docs/scos/user/back-office-user-guides/page.version/administration/warehouses/creating-warehouses.html
 ---

-This document shows how to import warehouse data using a CSV file, including:
+This document shows how to import warehouse data using a CSV file, including the following:

 * Import warehouses.
 * Assign a warehouse to stores.